tskit-dev/tstrait/docs/intro.md

 # Welcome!

-**tstrait** is a quantitative trait simulator of tree sequence data.
+**tstrait** is a quantitative trait simulator of [tree sequence](https://tskit.dev/learn/) data.
 It supports the simulation of quantitative traits under the additive model and the allele frequency model, which are described in detail in [simulation model](simulation.md) and [trait model](model.md).
-The input of the simulator will be the tree sequence structured data and the parameters that determine the nature of the quantitative trait simulation algorithm.
-The tree sequence format is a data structure that stores a biological structure known as ancestral recombination graph, and it is the output used in various software libraries, including **msprime** ([Kelleher et al., 2016](https://doi.org/10.1038/s41588-019-0483-y), [Kelleher et al., 2019](https://doi.org/10.1038/s41588-019-0483-y), [Baumdicker et al., 2022](https://doi.org/10.1093/genetics/iyab229)). **tstrait** can simulate quantitative traits of individuals with a considerably faster computational speed, as it uses tree traversal algorithm to analyze tree sequence data, instead of analyzing the genotype matrix.
+The input of the simulator will be the succinct tree sequence and the parameters that determine the nature of the simulation algorithm.
+The succinct tree sequence is a data structure that stores a biological structure known as ancestral recombination graph, and it is the output used in various software libraries, including {ref}`msprime <msprime:sec_intro>`, [SLiM](https://messerlab.org/slim/) and {ref}`stdpopsim <stdpopsim:sec_introduction>`. **tstrait** can simulate quantitative traits of individuals with a considerably faster computational speed compared with traditional techniques, as it uses a tree traversal algorithm to analyze tree sequence data.

-There are a number of resources to learn about tree sequence and **msprime**:
+There are a number of resources to learn about tree sequence:

+- The [tree sequence tutorial](https://tskit.dev/learn/) describes what tree sequences are, and includes tutorials, publications and videos on tree sequence.
 - The {ref}`msprime manual <msprime:sec_intro>` explains how genetic simulations can be conducted by using **msprime**.
-- The {ref}`tskit tutorials <tskit-tutorials:sec_intro>` site contains tutorials on how to analyze simulated tree sequences by using **tskit**.
+- The {ref}`tskit tutorials <tskit-tutorials:sec_intro>` contain tutorials on how to analyze succinct tree sequences by using **tskit**.

-If you use **tstrait** in your work, please cite
+If you use **tstrait** in your work, please cite `Tagami et al. (2023)`:

+> Daiki Tagami, Gertjan Bisschop, and Jerome Kelleher (2023),
+> *tstrait: a quantitative trait simulator of tree sequence data*,

 ## Contents